Kidney Failure & Mercury Poisoning

 “...if you mix any two or more different metals in the mouth in the form of metal fillings with saliva, which acts as a conduit, an unnaturally high electric current will flow through your head...” writes Dawn Ewing, R.D.H., Ph.
 D., N. D. in Let the Tooth Be Known.
 “Ultimately the result of the various metals in fillings reacting with saliva is that the oral cavity essentially becomes a living battery.””

 According to Dr. Hal Huggins, in his book It’s All In Your Head, the current takes the path of least resistant.
 In most cases, that’s a direct route to the brain.
 Such a charge may explain the frequent brain fog and occasional seizures that Nicole experiences.

 In April of 2017, for example, Nicole suffered severe pain throughout her mouth for several days.
 At the same time she was having difficulty thinking and speaking.
 This culminated with her becoming incapable of speech and losing consciousness for an hour.

 Other problems that such oral-electro galvanism causes (and Nicole suffers): eye problems, insomnia, psychological problems, lack of concentration and memory, mouth pain, headaches and nausea.

 Normally, the body’s electrical reading hits around 450 millivolts.
 With fillings it goes as high as 1000 millivolts, according Dr. Ewing.
 “This kind of highly charged electrical current is suspected of overpowering the body’s normal electrical flows and potentially interfering with energy flow to the brain.
 It is also suspected of causing various irritations to the nervous system.”

-This electric current generated by Nicole’s fillings, bridges and crowns also causes the mercury, nickel and cadmium in her dental work to corrode and leech even more intensely into the body.
+This electric current generated by Nicole’s fillings, bridges and crowns may also cause the mercury, nickel and cadmium in her dental work to corrode and leech even more intensely into the body.